Khaled-Mahmmoud/MyCompetitiveProgramming/General/Sorting.md

 sort(str.rbegin(),str.rend());          OR
 sort(str.begin(),str.end(),greater<char>())
 ```

-Sorting a string means that the characters of the string are sorted.
-For example, the string ”monkey” becomes ”ekmnoy”

 Pairs (pair) are sorted primarily according to their first elements (first).
 However, if the first elements of two pairs are equal, they are sorted according to
 their second elements (second)